Romain-Amigon/mars-lander/README.md

 Genetic algorithm

-graphic interface and simulator made by Jamesscn (https://github.com/Jamesscn/Mars-Lander.git) (maps are in his project), I improved it with a save of results, a final graph and loops for mutation.
+graphic interface pygame made by Jamesscn (https://github.com/Jamesscn/Mars-Lander.git) (maps are in his project).

-The code is not finished !

-It converges for map_a1, map_b1, map_b2 and map_b3, for the moment it only efficient for the horizontal axe (not the vertical, none the rotation or speed).

-It's on pause due to the fall Challenge.
+Because of low performance server of Codingame, the result is a bit random, in local I have 100% success everytime